Webcampak/Documentation/webcampak3.x/src/docs/Use/en_Desktop_Interface.md

 # Desktop Interface

-After authentication, the webcampak desktop interface is being displayed.
+After authentication, the Webcampak desktop interface is being displayed.
 This interface is broken down in 3 main sections:

 * __Webcampak__ menu on the top left corner, giving access to all of Webcampak features
 * __Settings__ menu on the top right corner, for settings of the desktop interface